cakephp/docs/en/core-utility-libraries/xml.rst

 into SimpleXMLElement or DOMDocument objects, and vice versa.

-Importing data to Xml class
+Importing Data to Xml Class
 ===========================

 In CakePHP 1.3 you can pass array, XML as string, URL or file path to the